Antwerp is a center of culture, art, history, and diamonds. Those are probably the connotations you've heard of this city

 (Alternative stops: ModeMuseum, Royal Museum of Fine Arts)

 It’s a very simple yes.
 Antwerp is compact enough to explore on foot after arriving by train or car.
-As one of the largest ports in Europe for centuries, the city boasts unique architecture, the legacy of John Paul Rubens, and many museums that reflect its rich history.
+As one of the largest ports in Europe for centuries, the city boasts unique architecture, the legacy of John Paul Rubens, and many museums that reflect its rich history—perfect for an Antwerp day trip or for checking off the best things to do in Antwerp in one day.

-Belgium, including the Flemish region where Antwerp is located, does indeed have a reputation for being rainy.
-The best time to visit Antwerp is typically from April to late October when the weather is more pleasant, with mild temperatures around 15-20°C (59-68°F).
+Belgium, including the Flemish region where Antwerp is located, has a reputation for being rainy.
+The best time to visit Antwerp is from April to late October, with mild temperatures around 15-20°C (59-68°F).
 During this period, you'll experience longer daylight hours, and many of the city's outdoor attractions and festivals are in full swing.

 However, summer (June to August) tends to be the peak tourist season, meaning higher prices and more crowded attractions.
-If you're traveling on a budget, consider visiting in April, May, September, or October, when the weather is still good, but prices are generally lower, and the city is less crowded.
+If you're traveling on a budget, consider visiting in April, May, September, or October, when the weather is still good, but prices are generally lower.

-One day is more than enough.
-Antwerp has it all - museums, history, restaurants and makes a great base for traveling around Belgium or day trips to Netherlands.
-However, staying more than one day in Antwerp might be a tough call, as the sights can start to feel a bit repetetive after you've seen the best ones.
+One day in Antwerp is more than enough.
+Antwerp has it all–museums, history, restaurants and makes a great base for traveling around Belgium or day trips to the Netherlands.
+However, staying more than one day in Antwerp might be overkill in my opinion, since the sights can start to feel a bit repetitive after you've seen the best ones.

-I would definitely stay in the Historic Center (Old Town) as everything is walkable for first-time visitors, and most of the sights are within easy reach.
-If you follow our advice about traveling by train in Belgium, you won’t mind that parking spaces are sparse.
+I would definitely stay in the Historic Center (Old Town) as everything is walkable–ideal for first-time visitors in Antwerp, and most of the sights are within easy reach.
+If you follow my advice about traveling by train in Belgium, you won’t mind that parking spaces are sparse.
 What I also like about the central location is that it’s more or less equidistant to major attractions like the Cathedral of Our Lady and Grote Markt.
-Besides these perks, I also loved that some of the best restaurants are usually nearby, although hotels in the Old Town of Antwerp tend to be more upscale.

 If you are on a budget, you can consider staying in neighborhoods like Het Zuid (The South), which has an artsy, hipster vibe.
 Another great area is Eilandje, a modern waterfront district with a new Hanseatic hip style.